History of the New York Giants (1994–present): Pat Shurmur era: 2018–2019

 On January 22, 2018, the Giants announced the hiring of Pat Shurmur as their next head coach.
 Shurmur had previously been the offensive coordinator for the Minnesota Vikings, offensive coordinator and interim head coach for the Philadelphia Eagles, and head coach of the Cleveland Browns.
-The Giants selected running back Saquon Barkley out of Penn State with their first round draft pick in the 2018 NFL Draft, the highest that the Giants had selected in the draft since 1981.
+The Giants selected running back Saquon Barkley out of Penn State with their first round draft pick in the 2018 NFL draft, the highest that the Giants had selected in the draft since 1981.
 The Giants aggressively turned over their roster from the 2017 season, with only 13 out of the 53 players from the previous season's final game making the initial roster for the 2018 season.
 Despite these changes, the Giants only marginally improved in their first season under Shurmur, finishing last in the NFC East for a second year in a row with a 5–11 record.
-In the 2019 NFL Draft The Giants selected Eli Manning successor Daniel Jones.
+In the 2019 NFL draft The Giants selected Eli Manning successor Daniel Jones.
+The 2019 season opened with their third straight 0–2 start and on September 17, 2019, the Giants announced they would bench Eli Manning to accommodate Daniel Jones.
+They did moderately well the next two games to even out at 2–2, but suffered a 9–game losing streak.
+The streak came to an end in Week 15 at home against the Miami Dolphins in what turned out to be Eli Manning's final home game as a Giant as he announced his retirement after the season.
+They would later finish at 4–12.
 On December 30, 2019, the Giants fired head coach Pat Shurmur.